 These events have meant huge challenges for businesses to be noticed by potential customers.
 It’s meant increased difficulty in getting leads and successfully converting those leads into customers.
 But there is good news.
 Being informed about how these changes have impacted consumer behaviour and being prepared to adapt your business systems is key.

 If you’re a business owner, still trying to apply pre-mobile revolution strategies to your business operations, especially your marketing strategies, success may be eluding you.
 Changes in conditions require a change in tactic.
 As conditions change, your approach must also adapt accordingly.

-Two, once in a generation advancements in technology, have completely changed the way people… Click To Tweet
+Two, once in a generation advancements in technology, have completely changed the way people communicate, gather information and do business.
+Click To Tweet